Choose a lifeguarded beach

 Wales’ south east coast has one of the highest tidal ranges in the world.
 There are also spectacular tidal islands to explore across Wales such as Worm’s Head, Ynys Llanddwyn and Sully Island to name a few.
 Some of our stretches of golden sands with their dramatic coves and inlets can seem like vast playgrounds, and a walk of discovery to a tidal island can feel like something out of the Famous Five, but remember, the tide can come in surprisingly quickly.

 Don’t get caught out.
 Always check tide times before you set off, seek local information about where you’re heading, look out for safety signage and let someone know when to expect you back.
+Carry a mobile phone and call 999 or 112 and ask for the Coastguard in an emergency.

 Whether you’re a sandcastle builder, surfer or sailor, keep your energy levels up by carrying a supply of food and drink.
 If you’re making a day of it mix together sand, sea and sausages with a beach barbeque, or enjoy the taste of coastal Wales at some of our best beach restaurants and street food pop ups such as Café Mor at Freshwater West.